NoraCodes/nora.codes/content/tutorial/am-i-in-a-terminal.markdown

 categories:
 - Programming
 - Python
+description: A useful code for determining if a Python program is running in an interactive terminal or not.
 ---

 Sometimes, it can be useful to know if your program is running in a terminal.
 Since Python 3.3, this functionality has been available in the `os` module: